Switcheo/tradehub/README.md

      # Store the generated mnemonics for each wallet as a backup!
      switcheocli keys add oraclewallet --keyring-backend file
      switcheocli keys add liquidator --keyring-backend file
-     switcheocli keys add minter --keyring-backend file
      ```

     Each wallet serves a different role:
-    - `val`: Your validator consensus / application key.
+    - `val`: Your validator operator wallet.
-    - `oraclewallet`: Oracle application key - validators are oracles at genesis and will need to submit oracle txns result.
-In future oracles will be incentivized separately.
+    - `oraclewallet`: Oracle subaccount wallet - validators are oracles at genesis and will need to submit oracle result txns when trading begins.
+In future oracles will be incentivized through a separate incentive model.
-    - `interchainwallet`: Interchain application key - validators are interchains at genesis and will need to submit interchain txns result.
-In future interchains will be incentivized separately.
-    - `liquidator`: Liquidator application key - validators are liquidators at genesis and will need to submit liquidation txns.
-In future liquidators will be incentivized separately.
+    - `liquidator`: Liquidator subaccount wallet - validators are liquidators at genesis and will need to submit liquidation txns when trading begins.
+In future liquidators will be incentivized through a separate incentive model.

+    The oracle and liquidator services require public HTTP access to run.
+If your validator machine does not have such access, you should create those wallets on another machine running a public node (same as sentry node configuraton).
+These wallets must be bound as subaccounts to the main validator operator wallet through the `subaccounts` command / transaction. **If you do so, you should also create the `val` wallet on a separate machine, and ensure that you do not set any wallet password configuration on supervisord or switcheoctl (leave empty went prompted).**

+    The oracle and liquidator services can be ran separately with the `switcheod oracle` and `switcheod liquidator` commands.
+However, these will do nothing until trading begins.

 4. Send SWTH to all wallets for self-staking and paying network fees.
 You can deposit NEP-5 SWTH into Switcheo TradeHub and then transfer SWTH from another wallet through the following command: